beekhof/beekhof.github.io/_posts/2018-03-05-tbd-fencing.md

 If `N` seconds is the worst case time a peer would need to either notice a poison pill, or disconnection from the database, and trigger the watchdog.
-Then we can arrange for the cluster to recover services after some multiple of `N` has elasped in the same way that Pacemaker does for SBD.
+Then we can arrange for services to be recovered after some multiple of `N` has elasped in the same way that Pacemaker does for SBD.

+While TBD would be a valuable addition to a traditional cluster architecture, it is also concievable that it could be useful in a stand-alone configuration.
+Consideration should therefor be given during the design phase as to how best consume membership, quorum, and fencing requests from multiple sources - not just a particular application or cluster manager.

+## Limitations

+Just as in the SBD architecture, we need TBD to be configured to use the same persistent store (database) as is being consumed by the applications it is protecting.
+This is crucial as it means the same criteria that enables the application to function, also results in the node self-terminating if it cannot be satisfied.

+However for security reasons, the table would ideally live in a different namespace and with different access permissions.

+It is also important to note that significant design challenges would need to be faced in order to protect applications managed by the same cluster that was providing the highly available database being consumed by TBD.
+Consideration would particularly need to be given to the behaviour of TBD and the applications it was protecting during shudown and cold-start scenarios.
+Care would need to be taken in order to avoid unnecessary self-fencing operations and that failure responses are not impacted by correctly handling these scenarios.

 ## Footnotes

 <a name="fnote1">[1]</a> SBD lives under the ClusterLabs banner but can
 operate without a traditional corosync/pacemaker stack.

-<a name="fnote2">[2]</a> By requiring that peers periodically write their
-status to a slot in the table, we are effectively creating a side-channel heartbeat mechanism that can either allow the cluster to make better assumptions, or allow TBD to initiate fencing without the co-operation of a traditional cluster stack.